Galts-Gulch/avarice/docs/Contributing.md

         and cancels the order if True.
 May need to use order id on some exchanges.
 -   Trade
-    -   Takes order, rate, amount, and pair as arguments, and returns None.
+    -   Takes order, rate, and amount.
+Returns None.
 Only initiates the trade with the exchange api code.